Lucia's Blog: 2022-07-10

 4. Have a gentle disposition and willingness to teach the Truth.

 5. Be "forbearing."
 To be forbearing is to be patient with people.
-You see, when we teach others, it usually takes time for them to process spiritual information.
-Thus we must give them time to think and reflect on the new teaching.
+When we teach others, it usually takes them time to process spiritual information.
+Thus, we must give them time to think and reflect on the new teaching.

 Since the Lord’s servant represents the Truth, he is commanded to be gentle, humble, kind, and patient with his opponents rather than abrasive.
-Hence, let us not be guilty of insulting our opponents when we debate or are defending the Truth but rather let us expose the doctrinal error and false teaching.
+Hence, let us not be guilty of insulting our opponents when we debate or defend the Truth, but rather let us expose the doctrinal error and false teaching.

 • Repentance Leading to The Knowledge of The Truth: